Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 track of the number of two cards in the hand).

-Once the masking is complete, a rank can be found by simply taking mod fifteen of the second bitmask ('face occurences bitset').
+Once the masking is complete, a rank can be found by simply taking mod fifteen of the second bitmask ('face occurrences bitset').
 Do note, this only works for a four-of-a-kind, full-house, three-of-a-kind, two-pairs, one-pair, and high-card hand ranks.
 The other four legal hand ranks require special checking.